aperezm95/GenAI-UDL-in-HigherEducation-ScopingReview/README.md

 ---

-## 📄 Related Publication
+## Related Publication

 If you use the datasets or supplementary materials provided in this repository, please cite the associated article.
 Citation details will be updated upon publication.

 ---

-## 📜 License
+## License

-The contents of this repository are provided for academic and research purposes.
+This repository is licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0).
-Please consult the license file for details on reuse and redistribution.
+You are free to share and adapt the material, provided that appropriate credit is given to the authors.